AryanEkhe/IBM-Watson-NLP-Emotion-Detector-final-project/README.md

-# IBM Watson NLP Emotion Detector
+# oaqjp-final-project-emb-ai

-## Final Project
+## Final Project - Emotion Detector

-This project implements an emotion detection web application using the IBM Watson NLP emotion service and Flask.
+This project implements an emotion detection application using the IBM Watson NLP EmotionPredict service and Flask.
 ### Features

 - Detects anger, disgust, fear, joy, and sadness.